PRICING

 • No Git integration.

-• No query/action perfomance information.
+• No query/action performance information.

 • The price for a minimum plan is quite high.
 Besides that with a lot of apps and users, the cost might scale rapidly.